mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 ![screenshot](img/flixnet_initial-layout.png)

-Not the most beautiful yet, however with this **we are done with the main layout**!
-From now we'll just have tweak these lists and delegates, then add some simple components for the metadata.
+Not the most beautiful yet, however with this we're done with the basics of the main layout.
+From now on we'll just have tweak these lists and delegates, then add some simple components for the metadata.

 ## The code so far #1